 The Source of Our Unhappiness

 Whatever thoughts we believe, whatever lies of the mind we engage with … these are the true sources of our unhappiness.

 I will feel unhappy, whenever I believe that a certain situation, person or experience ‘has made me’ unhappy.
 I feel unhappy because I believe to be unhappy.

 Next time you become aware of feeling unhappy, ask yourself this:

 “If I didn’t believe that something outside of myself was making me unhappy, how would I feel?”

-Very early on in my journey of realising where my experience and my feelings were coming from, my very dear friend Jeff said this to me,
+Very early on in my journey of realizing where my experience and my feelings were coming from, my very dear friend Jeff said this to me,

-“Once you truly understand that you are the source of your happiness, you also realise that you are the source of your unhappiness.”
+“Once you truly understand that you are the source of your happiness, you also realize that you are the source of your unhappiness.”

 And then all blame falls away and we finally empower ourselves by taking full personal responsibility.

 From that point onwards we own our lives and then only everything changes.